 How to Sell Art Online - 7 Tips for Galleries

-More often than not, the Internet is cast as the great enemy of traditional culture, an entity often condemned for undermining the music business, the film industry and even publishing.
-Yet, one form of art has been able to adapt, and to perhaps even find a way to thrive in the Internet setting – visual arts, as well as the online galleries and aggregators selling them, are booming online.
+Internet is typically cast as the great enemy of traditional culture, an entity often condemned for undermining the music business, the film industry and even publishing.
+Yet, one form of art seems to be able to adapt, and to perhaps even find a way to thrive in the Internet setting: visual arts, as well as the online galleries and aggregators selling them, are booming online.

 After more than a decade of facing resistance caused by uncertainty, people are now finally comfortable with the experience of buying expensive artworks on the Internet.
 The online art market has responded to such circumstances in kind – an increasing number of websites selling visual artworks are now attracting not only young and first-time buyers, but also seasoned art collectors.